As a copywriter, it’s something I see all the time…

 When you do this well, people start to trust you more because they can clearly see that you walk the walk, instead of just talking the talk.

-PRO TIP: This doesn’t have to appear on your “About” page – I implemented this aspect on my Portfolio page!
+PRO TIP: This doesn’t have to appear on your “About” page – I implemented this aspect on my Case Studies page!

 Overall, your “About” page is an important component of your website, so you want to make sure it’s written in a way that truly connects with your audience while ultimately assuring them that you understand their desires and challenges.